 We affirm that Adam, the first man, willfully disobeyed God, bringing sin and death into the world.
 As a result, all persons are sinners from conception, which is evidenced in their willful acts of sin; and they are therefore subject to eternal punishment, under the just condemnation of a holy God.

 We affirm that Jesus Christ offered Himself as a sacrifice by the appointment of the Father.
-He fulfilled the demands of God by His obedient life, died on the cross in full substitution and payment for the sins of all, was buried, and on the third day He arose physically and bodily from the dead.
+He fulfilled the demands of God by His obedient life, died on the cross in full substitution and payment for the sins of all people, was buried, and on the third day He arose physically and bodily from the dead.
 He ascended into heaven where He now intercedes for all believers.

 We affirm that each person can be saved only through the work of Jesus Christ, through repentance of sin and by faith alone in Him as Savior.
 The believer is declared righteous, born again by the Holy Spirit, turned from sin, and assured of heaven.